dhuynh97/dhuynh97.github.io/content/hero/index.md

 ---
-title: 'Hey there.'
+title: 'Hey there!'
 name: 'My name is Daniel Huynh'
-subtitle: 'yerrrrrrrrrr'
+subtitle: 'Glad you could make it to my site.'
-buttonText: 'heyoootest'
+buttonText: 'Get In Touch'

 ---

 I'm a undergrad at UCSD studying Business and Computer Science and I'm passionate about creating beautiful things for others to enjoy.